It's a New Day in Public Health.

 Who should do the cleanup?

-Who should do the cleanup depends on a number of factors.
+Who should do the cleanup depends on many factors.
 One consideration is the size of the mold problem.
 If the moldy area is less than about 10 square feet (less than roughly a 3 ft. by 3 ft. patch), in most cases, you can handle the job yourself.
 However,

-For additional information about the health effects of mold exposure and information on the safe removal of mold, please call your County Health Department's Environmental Health Office, the Florida Department of Health, Radon and Indoor Air Program at 1-800-543-8279, or the U.S. Environmental Protection Agency's website.
-If you have a mold complaint about an apartment, hotel or workplace, see our information on apartments and hotels or on IAQ in workplaces.
+For additional information about the health effects of mold exposure and information on the safe removal of mold, please call your County Health Department's Environmental Health Office, the Florida Department of Health, Radon and Indoor Air Program at 1-800-543-8279, or review the respective mold webpages of the U.S. Environmental Protection Agency or the US Centers for Disease Control and Prevention.
+If you have a mold complaint about an apartment, hotel or workplace, see our information on apartments and hotels or on Indoor Air Quality (IAQ) in workplaces.

 What is the Florida Department of Health doing about mold?

-The Florida Department of Health Indoor Air program helps with mold issues through the following activities:
+The Florida Department of Health helps with mold issues through the following activities: